paduc/exif-viewer-ts/README.md

 A free online tool to read all the EXIF data of your .jpg, .jpeg, .heic image file.

+## This fork

+This fork tries to add typescript types to the library.

 ## Screenshots

 ![截屏2020-07-19 上午1.40.49.png](https://i.loli.net/2020/07/19/LDI1dHCqKEUkyco.png)